 We are an independent Record Office and have been in existence since January, 1991.
-Our home is at what is now called the Havant Academy which is just north of Havant, Hampshire.
-We also have bases in Fareham and Eastleigh where we hold annual Exhibitions and Drop-ins for anyone who wants help in researching their family history.
+Our new home is on the lower ground floor of St Francis Church in Riders Lane, Leigh Park We also have bases in Fareham, Havant and Eastleigh where we hold annual Exhibitions and Drop-ins for anyone who wants help in researching their family history.
 At the Centre we have 14 micro-fiche readers and 7 on-line computers and have a wide range of records for most of the UK especially Portsmouth, Hampshire, Sussex and the Isle of Wight and many countries of the world including the IGI for the whole world.

 We meet in pleasant surroundings, with refreshments available and free parking and we always welcome visitors and prospective members.
 Help is always at hand with your researches, even on a one-to-one basis if you wish.
-You will be very welcome to pop in and see us and we are always open from 7.30pm on the second and fourth Tuesdays of every month.
+You will be very welcome to pop in and see us and we are always open from 7.30pm on the second and fourth Tuesdays of every month and we hope to extend this as we move forward.

 This site is updated weekly and in the past week has seen updates to the many pages of this site particularly the Home Page, Parish Register Updates, New at the TNA, News News and more News, the Diary Page with details of the Open Days and other events, Centre News in particular.